Proudly Fighting

 Filing a Sexual Harassment Claim

 Once you feel you have sufficient evidence, seek advice.
-If you speak to your company’s HR department and they are not cooperative, get in touch with an employment law attorney.
+If you speak to your company’s HR department and they are not supporting or taking your claims seriously, get in touch with an employment law attorney.
 Your lawyer will be able to determine if the behavior you’ve been subjected to meets the legal definition of sexual harassment.

-If you’re concerned about the possibility of retaliation if you report an incident to your company’s human resource department, considering getting in touch with an attorney before speaking with anyone from your company.
+If you’re concerned about the possibility of retaliation if you report an incident to your company’s human resource department, consider getting in touch with an attorney before speaking with anyone from your company.

 In the event you decide to file an official complaint with the EEOC, it’s important to note that you only have 180 days to file a charge.
 If that deadline is not met, you will not be able to pursue further litigation.